 1. Importance

 Resumes are a requirement when you apply for work.
-On the other hand, cover letters are often necessary, but optional when a company specifically says to not include one.
+On the other hand, cover letters are often necessary, unless a company specifically says to not include one.

 2. Structure